Sun Pisces Tarot Moon

 Through a study of the three decan cards that the Moon oversees we realize this period has the potential to be an optimistic view of change leading to happiness for the future.

-This view is strengthened by a study of the QBL Tree of Life, Tarot Moon on the QBL Tree connects the sphere Netzach, Victory to the sphere Malkuth, the Material World.
-This can be read as victory of the material world meaning a successful outcome.
+This view is strengthened by a study of the QBL Tree of Life.
+Tarot Moon on the QBL Tree connects the sphere Netzach, Victory to the sphere Malkuth, the Material World.
+This can be read as victory of the material world or success in an objective meaning a successful outcome.

 Everything that exists eventually becomes the stuff of memory and loss resulting in life appearing to be a sequence of momentary experiences creating a collage of physical existence.